20 Alberta Hikes That Will BLOW You Away

 Crypt Lake Trail

 The Crypt Lake Trail has been named one of the world’s most thrilling hikes and one of Canada’s best trails.
-Eager hikers reach the trailhead from the Waterton Township via boat every summer.
-Excited to tackle the trail for a full day out.
-The trail climbs 900 meters over 10 kilometers gaining ridges as you get views of Mount Bosworth and Vimy Ridge.
+Every summer, eager hikers reach the trailhead from Waterton Township via boat, excited to tackle the trail for a full day.
+The trail climbs 900 meters over 10 kilometers, gaining ridges as you get views of Mount Bosworth and Vimy Ridge.

 The exciting trail requires hikers to climb cliffsides, climb an exposed ladder, and squeeze through a natural tunnel.
-It sounds scary, but not to worry, it’s nothing any mildly experienced hiker can’t tackle.
+It sounds scary, but don’t worry; it’s nothing any mildly experienced hiker can’t tackle.
 The trail ends at beautiful Crypt Lake, just north of the Montana/Canada border.
 Bring a bathing suit to cool off after a hard day’s work.
 All in all, this is one of the best things to do in Waterton.

 Best Alberta Hikes: Drumheller